 We pass ancient Jericho, viewing from a distance this city famed as the oldest in the world, before coming to the Jordan River (Queser El Yehud), the Israeli side of Bethany Beyond the Jordan, the place where Yeshua (Jesus) was. immersed, where Elijah and Elisha crossed the Jordan as well as the area where the children of Israel led by Joshua entered the Promised land.
 Here you will have an opportunity to be immersed just as Yeshua was.

-Goat," an oasis on the western shore of the Dead Sea.
+"Spring of the Goat," an oasis on the western shore of the

 Because of its warm climate and abundant supply of

 water, the site developed a reputation for its fragrant

 plants and date palm groves.
 This is where King David

 hid from Saul, and where God defeated the enemies

 of the Israelites by praise and worship led by King

 Next, we pass by the Qumran Caves where the Dead Sea Scrolls were discovered.
 This afternoon we go to Abrahams Tent and revisit life in the time of the Patriarchs.
 Here, complete with costumes, dramatic presentation, and camel rides we enjoy a delicious meal in a desert tent.

 Next, we go up to Jerusalem.
 Our bus will take us to several amazing vantage points to see the city of David, the city of G-d.
 We will travel by the US Embassy and if permitted stop for a picture.
 The Haas Promenade will provide great photos of these first moments in Jerusalem.
 We walk where Yeshua (Jesus) walked, beginning with a panoramic view of the old city of Jerusalem from atop the Mt. of Olives, the site where Yeshua (Jesus) will return.